tobyhs/enhanced_pull_request/README.md

 Chrome Web Store URL:
 https://chrome.google.com/webstore/detail/enhanced-pull-request/pnepdakkbfhmgjhdfhgdkpjpjgfnnabl

-This is an attempt at a Chrome extension to add features (that I have been spoiled with from other code review tools) to GitHub Pull Requests.
+This is a Chrome extension that adds features (that I have been spoiled with from other code review tools) to GitHub Pull Requests.

 # Features